 The state of PV recycling: Building a solar circular economy

 What happens to solar panels when they reach the end of their lifespan?
 Unfortunately, many end up in landfills.
-Find out what steps are being taken to improve solar recycling.
+Find out what steps are being taken to improve solar panel recycling.

-While solar power generation produces electricity without carbon emissions, it creates a different kind of environmental problem when waste panels end up in landfills around the world.
+While solar power generation produces electricity without carbon emissions, it creates a different environmental problem when waste solar panels end up in landfills around the world.
 PV recycling is fundamental to an industry centered on renewal.
 Recovering components from waste to produce new solar panels will offer new revenue streams, reducing the demand for mined raw materials.
 And it presents new opportunities to create jobs.

 Are you into renewable trends?
 You can't miss our report on the solar and renewable energy trends to follow in 2023.
 Download it today for free!